djleite/Ohnologs/README.md

 ## Overview
 This pipeline uses Orthofinder (Emms et al 2019) and a previously published ohnolog prediction tool (Singh et al 2015; 2019).
-The original ohnolog pipeline (https://github.com/SinghLabUCSF/Ohnologs-v2.0) was modified with some multi-threading to reduce run times.
+The original ohnolog pipeline (https://github.com/SinghLabUCSF/Ohnologs-v2.0) was modified with some multi-processing to reduce run times.

 Please follow the installation of these tools and dependencies.
 The run_iterate_whole_pipeline.sh script uses a conda environment called "ohnologs", which can be created with the "requirements.txt" file.